XinyaoTian/project_introduction_english/README.md

 The landing product of this project is a web application for college teachers and students to obtain and share the latest competition information and share solutions.

-The innovation of this project focuses on the improvement of traditional Web projects using a new software architecture called "micro service architecture".
+The innovation of this project focuses on the improvement of traditional Web projects using a new software architecture called "microservice architecture".

 ### Mainly Description of the Project